ZakRabe/panda-poker/README.md

 free planning poker for the homies

 ## Features
-- Create linkable Games for sprint planning poker activities.
+- Create linkable Games for sprint planning poker.
 - Customize your avatar and display name - no login required.
-- View relationships between votes and players with an interactive force graph.
+- View relationships between votes and players in an interactive force graph.
-- Each player can vote in secret, then reveal all votes to the group.
+- Each player can vote in secret, then all votes are revealed to the group.
 - BONK people who are AFK and need to vote.
 - Calculate average vote and group consensus.
 - Share notes in the Game.
 URLs are parsed and turned into links.